jeremiedecock/mrif/README.rst

 Cosmostat tools iSAp (Interactive Sparse Astronomical data analysis Packages http://www.cosmostat.org/software/isap/).

-The MRIF library also contains a dedicated package to optimize the image filter parameters for a given set of images (i.e. to adapt the filter to a specific problem).
+The PyWI library also contains a dedicated package to optimize the image filter parameters for a given set of images (i.e. to adapt the filter to a specific problem).
 From a given training set of images (containing pairs of noised and clean images) and a given performance estimator (a function that assess the image filter parameters comparing the cleaned image to the actual clean image), the optimizer can determine the optimal filtering level for each scale.

-The MRIF library contains:
+The PyWI library contains:

 * wavelet transform and wavelet filtering functions for image multiresolution analysis and filtering;